-Ayurveda offers a variety of support for a healthy immune and respiratory system during spring.
-Our suggestion would be a four part process.
-First you would want to start by boosting the agni.
-In doing this, you also cleanse the ama in the system, which is the second part.
-There are many herbs you can use for boosting agni and burning ama at the same time.
-These herbs include pippali, ginger, turmeric, and an Ayurvedic formula known as triphala.
-Make a tea with a combination of these and drink morning and night.
-Having a warm cup of water with lemon and black pepper upon waking is another easy way to support a healthy digestion.
+The Ayurvedic approach to maintaining a healthy immune and respiratory system during spring comprises a four-step process.
+The first step, boosting your agni, is inextricably linked to the second step, burning ama.
+There are many herbs that accomplish both of these goals, including pippali, ginger, turmeric, and an Ayurvedic formula known as triphala.
+Make a tea with a combination of these herbs and drink it morning and night.
+Having a cup of warm water with lemon and black pepper upon waking is another easy way to fuel efficient digestion.

-The final step would to create daily herbal protocol to rejuvenate the immune system and build ojas.
-Chyavanprash is a formula in Ayurveda known for is immune supportive properties.
-It is an excellent choice to promote proper immune functions and rejuvenation, as well as supports healthy digestion, metabolism, nervous system and respiratory system.
-Take one teaspoon once or twice a day alone with milk.
-It is delicious as a jam on toast or other foods as well.
+The final step is to follow a daily herbal protocol for rejuvenating the immune system and building ojas(vitality).
+A nutritive herbal jam known as chyavanprash is an excellent choice for promoting proper immune function and rejuvenation, as well as for supporting healthy digestion, metabolism, and nervous system and respiratory system function.
+Take one teaspoon once or twice a day with milk.
+It’s also a delicious source of nourishment when served on toast or with other foods.